 The American Express Centurion Card, colloquially known as the Black Card, has a certain legendary status although I have tended to believe the personal card isn’t worth the high cost.
 There’s a $7500 initiation fee and a $2500 annual fee, so you pay $10,000 in your first year for the privilege.
 The small business Centurion Card, at least, is likely to be a business expense that may be deductible.

 Historically it’s taken around $250,000 – $350,000 in spend in a year across American Express products to be able to request an invitation by phone to the Centurion card ($500,000+ to request a Business Centurion card).

 The card’s annual fee went up to $5000 per year in April 2020 and the card lost its $200 annual airline fee credit.
 So they’re going to need strong benefits to compensate.

 For instance, the Platinum card comes with:

-- Airport lounge access: American Express Centurion lounges, Delta lounges (when flying Delta same day), Priority Pass, Plaza Premium lounges, Escape lounges, Airspace lounges
+- Airport lounge access: American Express Centurion lounges, Delta lounges (when flying Delta same day), Priority Pass (registration required), Plaza Premium lounges, Escape lounges, Airspace lounges

-- Elite status: Hilton Gold, Marriott Gold, National Car Rental Executive
+- Elite status: Hilton Gold, Marriott Gold, National Car Rental Executive, registration required

 - Hotel and concierge: American Express Fine Hotels and Resorts privileges on stays at participating hotels booked at the Fine Hotels and Resorts rate, plus concierge service.

 - Discounted premium cabin interational airfare: Savings on some itineraries and carriers can be hundreds of dollars

-- $200 airline fee credit which has become more restrictive in the last year
+- $200 airline fee credit which has become more restrictive in the last year, opt-in required

 - TSA or Global Entry statement credit